 Should the US have used the atomic bomb on Hiroshima and Nagasaki

-Although before he became President and made this infamous decision, he lived a much more modest life.
+Before he became President and made his infamous decision, he lived a much more modest life.
 He was born in Lamar, Missouri on May 8, 1884 and grew up in Independence.
 For many years he managed the family farm, but what he really wanted to do was go to West Point.
 Unfortunately, poor eyesight stopped his dream from coming into fruition, so he did the next best thing and joined the National Guard where he fought in France during WWI as a captain in the Field Artillery.

 When he returned home he got married to Elizabeth Virginia Wallace and ran a clothing store in Kansas CIty.
 He was very active in the Democratic Party, which eventually allowed him to become elected as judge in the Jackson County Court in 1922, then Senator in 1936.
 He was a very successful Senator, and led an investigation into waste and corruption.
-It is believed due to these efforts, 15 billion dollars was saved.
+It is believed, due to these efforts, 15 billion dollars was saved.

 It was his great success as Senator that eventually earned him the Vice-Presidential nomination alongside FDR, which eventually led to him becoming President and having to make the atomic bomb decision.
 Although, he is most well-known for bombing Japan and ending WWII, he accomplished many notable things as President.